What Is a Chemical Pregnancy? Everything You Need to Know

-A chemical pregnancy is a very early miscarriage that happens when a fertilized egg fails to properly implant in the uterus—usually before the fifth week of pregnancy.
+A chemical pregnancy—also known as a biochemical pregnancy—is a very early miscarriage that happens when a fertilized egg fails to properly implant in the uterus, usually before the fifth week of pregnancy.
 “If, on average, about 20 percent of pregnancies end in miscarriage, up to 75 percent of those miscarriages are chemical pregnancies,” says Sherry Ross, MD, a Santa Monica, California-based ob-gyn and author of She-ology: The Definitive Guide to Women’s Intimate Health.
 Period.

 According to the American Congress of Obstetricians and Gynecologists (ACOG), about half of all early pregnancy loss is due to a random event where there’s an issue with the embryo’s chromosome count.
 Quick biology lesson: Chromosomes are the structures inside cells that carry genes.
-Normal cells have 46 chromosomes—23 that come from sperm, and 23 that come from the egg.
+Normal cells have 46 chromosomes—23 that come from sperm and 23 that come from the egg.
 But if an egg or sperm has too many or too few chromosomes, the embryo will wind up with a chromosomal abnormality and will fail to develop normally, sometimes ending in a chemical pregnancy.
-Other possible chemical pregnancy causes include:

-- An infection, such as syphilis or chlamydia
+• An infection, such as syphilis or chlamydia

-- Abnormal hormone levels
+• Abnormal hormone levels

-- Thin or inadequate lining of the uterus
+• Thin or inadequate lining of the uterus

-- Implantation outside of the uterus
+• Implantation outside of the uterus

 The risk of chemical pregnancy increases if you’re over the age of 35 or dealing with certain medical issues, such as blood clotting and thyroid disorders.
 Unfortunately, there are no known ways to prevent chemical pregnancy.

-This type of miscarriage happens so early on, you may not notice any chemical pregnancy symptoms at all.
+Now that you understand what a chemical pregnancy is and why it happens, your next question may be: What are the signs of chemical pregnancy?
+The truth is, this type of miscarriage happens so early on, you may not notice any chemical pregnancy symptoms at all.
 “Many women won’t be aware they’ve experienced a chemical pregnancy loss unless they’ve taken a home pregnancy test,” says Mark P. Trolice, MD, director of Fertility CARE: The IVF Center in Orlando, Florida, and author of From Infertility to Parenthood.
-“Often the woman just has a heavier period.”
-Other chemical pregnancy symptoms can include period-like uterine cramps in the days after a pregnancy test and passing clots of blood from the vagina.
+The unfortunate reality is that you may see a faint positive reading on an early home pregnancy test, only to receive a negative result a week or two later.